gaya3senanayake/Engineering_of_ML/README.md

 🔄 Summary of the Pipeline

--Train and save model using MLflow
+- Train and save the model using MLflow
--Serve model using MLServer
+- Serve model using MLServer
--Deploy model with KServe for scalable, Kubernetes-based serving -Send predictions via API to KServe
+- Deploy model with KServe for scalable, Kubernetes-based serving
+- Send predictions via API to KServe

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## Visualization of Results